Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 - The first screaming sound from the pedestrians running in level 3 is lacking in the Neo Geo CD version.
 This is not related to the hack but a pure bug from the genuine version.

 - The laugh of the main vilain is lacking is attract mode in the Neo Geo CD version, but only in EU / US mode, not in Japanese.
+There is no technical reason for that as the assets and sounds loaded in memory are exactly the same.

-All of this shows how probably rushed, careless and untested was the Sengoku 2 cartridge to CD conversion.
-Not as bad as Magician Lord CD which is simply butchered regarding sound and probably untested, but not a good port anyway.
+All of this shows how probably rushed was the Sengoku 2 cartridge to CD conversion (at least the EU / US versions, clearly untested).
+Not as bad as Magician Lord CD which is simply butchered regarding sound levels, but not a good port anyway.

 ## Any plan for uncensoring Sengoku 1 and 3 in the future ?